oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-data/helidon-data.md

 ### Configuring the database

 Helidon CDI configures the JPA / JTA (transaction system) for us and creates the Entity manager.
-The JPA / JTA uses the classpath resource META-INF/persistence.xml to define what classes will be persisted, however we don't want to encode things like the database access details in something that's part of the jar file distribution, somewhat of a security risk !
+The JPA / JTA uses the classpath resource META-INF/persistence.xml to define what classes will be persisted, however we don't want to encode things like the database access details in something that's part of the jar file distribution, somewhat of a security risk!

-Normally you'd include the database settings in an external configuration file, but here I want to show another aspect of the Helidon configuration system, and we'll use the Java system properties to hold them (we could equally have used the environment variables, and in the Kubernetes lab we will do just that, with no code changes to handle that switch.)
+Normally you'd include the database settings in an external configuration file, but to demonstrate another aspect of the Helidon configuration system we will use the Java system properties to specify the settings (we could equally have used the environment variables, and in the Kubernetes lab we will do just that, with no code changes to handle that switch).

 #### Specifying the database connection details

 We need to provide the details of the database connection.
-Helidon has many ways to do this as you've seen earlier, and so show a different way than using a config file we're going to define them as part of the Java system properties.
+Helidon has many ways to do this as you've seen earlier, and so to show a different way than using a config file we're going to define them as part of the Java system properties.
 The Java system properties are the highest priority of configuration items (environment variables are the next level, then files, directories and URL's) These are defined on the java command line using the syntax `-Djavax.sql.DataSource.stockmanagerDataSource.dataSourceClassName=oracle.jdbc.pool.OracleDataSource` As we're using Eclipse to start our microservices we need to configure the Eclipse to pass the properties along for us.

 If you are using a database provided by an instructor then they will give you the values for the database connection, or may have already set this up in your virtual machine.
-If you setup your own database then you will have specified a username and password (if you used our example that will be a username of `HelidonLabs` and a password of `H3lid0n_Labs`) have downloaded the wallet file from which you will have got the connection name, for example `tg_high` **yours will be different unless your database is called `tg` !
+If you setup your own database then you will have specified a username and password (if you used our example that will be a username of `HelidonLabs` and a password of `H3lid0n_Labs`) have downloaded the wallet file from which you will have got the connection name, for example `tg_high` **yours will be different unless your database is called `tg`!

 We are now going to configure the Eclipse run configuration to add the database connection properties every time the java command is called to run our Main class.